KeepRite Performance 92 N92ESN Review

 Model Comparison by Price: Performance 92 versus QuietComfort 96 G96VTN

-The QuietComfort 96 G96VTN is a mid-range model, so it’s definitely not the most expensive furnace that KeepRite has.
-In fact, it’s in the next price range up from the Performance 92, and typically costs between $3,500 and $5,500 to buy and install.
+The QuietComfort 96 G96VTN is a mid-range model.
+It’s definitely not the most expensive furnace that KeepRite has, but it has a lot to offer.
+The Quiet Comfort series model typically costs between $3,500 and $5,500 to buy and install.

-Another way the QuietComfort 96 can save you money is through potential rebates.
-It’s a higher-performing two-stage furnace with a variable-speed blower, and it’s ENERGY STAR certified, so it’s probably going to qualify for more rebates than the Performance 92.
+The QuietComfort 96 has a higher 96 percent AFUE, so it’s going to save you more every month on heating bills.
+It has two-stage operation, a variable-speed motor, and ENERGY STAR certification, so it’s probably going to qualify for more rebates than the Performance 92.

-And here's one more thing: the QuietComfort 96 has a superior warranty that includes lifetime heat exchanger coverage and a five-year No Hassle Replacement warranty.
+And here’s one more thing: the QuietComfort 96 has a superior warranty that includes a lifetime heat exchanger warranty and a five-year No Hassle Replacement warranty.
 Those alone could save you a great deal on repair costs.

 Model Comparison by Features: Performance 92 versus Ion 98 G97CMN

-To give you a better idea of everything that KeepRite has to offer, let’s compare the Performance 92 to their best furnace, the Ion 98 G97CMN.
+To give you a better idea of everything that KeepRite has to offer, let’s compare the Performance 92 to their best furnace with the most technology, the Ion Series 98 G97CMN.

-This furnace will also be quieter, and it will qualify for more rebates.
+This furnace will also be quieter, it will qualify for more rebates, and it’s still dual fuel compatible.

 Further, it has a much better warranty, including a lifetime heat exchanger warranty and 10-year No Hassle Replacement coverage.

-Finally, the Ion 98 is compatible with the Ion System Control, a smart thermostat that has a number of features for increased comfort, convenience, and energy savings.
+Finally, the Ion 98 is Wi-Fi-capable and compatible with the Ion System Control.
+That’s a smart thermostat that has a number of features for increased comfort, convenience, and energy savings.

 Model Comparison by Tier: Performance 92 versus Performance 96 N96VSN